Roman Catholic High School: Founder

-Thomas E. Cahill, born May 27, 1828, was the son of Thomas Cahill, a native of County Louth, Ireland, colloquially known as 'the Wee County' who came to America in 1817, and of Maria Elliott, daughter of one of the oldest colonial families of Delaware.
+Thomas E. Cahill, born May 27, 1828, was the son of Thomas Cahill, a native of County Louth in Ireland, colloquially known as 'the Wee County' who came to America in 1817, and of Maria Elliott, daughter of one of the oldest colonial families of Delaware.
 His father was a railroad contractor who suffered heavy reverses in his business.
 His mother died at the age of 36.
 Thomas left school to do his share towards the support of a large family.
-At 17, he opened a little store in Philadelphia, located between Pine and Spruce Street on 26th at a wharf on the Schuylkill River.
+At 17, he opened a small store in Philadelphia, located between Pine and Spruce Streets on 26th at a wharf on the Schuylkill River.

 Successful from the start, he embarked in the wood, coal, and ice business with the proceeds of his first venture.
 He later organized the Cold Spring Ice and Coal Company.
 In 1854 he became the first president.
 In 1869 he effected a consolidation of the large ice firms of the city, incorporated under the name of the famous brand Knickerbocker Ice Company.